 A PHP file contains HTML tags with some PHP code.
 It is straightforward to create the PHP file.
 First, create a file and write PHP + HTML Code.
-A PHP script executes on the server, and returns HTML result to the browser.
+A PHP script executes on the server and returns the HTML result to the browser.

 Read Also: How to Install PHP on Windows 10